Mervyn Warren

 Mervyn Edwin Warren (born February 29, 1964) is an American film composer, record producer, conductor, arranger, lyricist, songwriter, pianist, and vocalist.
 Warren is a five-time Grammy Award winner and a 10-time Grammy Award nominee.
-Warren has written the underscore and songs for many feature and television films and has written countless arrangements in a variety of musical styles for producers Quincy Jones, David Foster, Arif Mardin, and dozens of popular recording artists, including extensive work on Jones' Back on the Block, Q's Jook Joint, and Q: Soul Bossa Nostra.
+Warren has written the underscore and songs for many feature and television films.
+He has also written arrangements in a variety of musical styles for producers Quincy Jones, David Foster, Arif Mardin, and dozens of popular recording artists, including extensive work on Jones' Back on the Block, Q's Jook Joint, and Q: Soul Bossa Nostra.

-Warren has also produced numerous jazz, pop, R&B, contemporary Christian, and gospel artists, typically arranging those recordings and often performing on them (on piano, keyboards, or vocals), and often writing or co-writing the melodies and lyrics.
+Warren has also produced for numerous jazz, pop, R&B, contemporary Christian, and gospel artists, typically arranging those recordings and often performing on them (on piano, keyboards, or vocals), and often writing or co-writing the melodies and lyrics.
 Warren is best known as an original member of the a cappella vocal group Take 6, for having composed the underscore to the number-1 film The Wedding Planner (2001), for producing and arranging songs for the hit film Sister Act 2 (1993), and for producing and arranging most of the soundtrack to the 1996 Whitney Houston film The Preacher's Wife—the best-selling gospel album of all time.

 Early life and education

 Warren was born on leap day (February 29) in Huntsville, Alabama.
 He is the son of Mervyn A. Warren, a university administrator, professor, and author, and Barbara J. Warren, a university professor who specialized in early childhood education.
 His mother taught him reading and math when he was three years old, which enabled him to complete the first and second grades in one year.
 Upon beginning the third grade, his classmates, thinking he had "skipped" a grade, taunted and ostracized him for the next several years.
 During that time, he immersed himself in playing the piano, which he had begun under his mother's tutelage at the age of five.
-He took piano lessons briefly between the ages of 6 to 10, but lost interest, preferring improvising to memorization.
+He took piano lessons briefly between the ages of 6 and 10, but lost interest, preferring improvising to memorization.
 Because his parents are Seventh-day Adventists, he was forbidden from listening to pop music or rhythm and blues.
 He was punished at the age of twelve when he got caught with a copy of the album Gratitude by Earth, Wind & Fire.
 Instead he listened to easy-listening, contemporary Christian, classical, choral music, the Mantovani Orchestra, Edwin Hawkins, and the Swingle Singers.
 He grew up near Oakwood University, where he saw ensembles perform.
 At fifteen, he enrolled in a summer program at Alabama A&M University for high school students who excelled at math and science.
 In 1981 he was valedictorian at Oakwood Adventist Academy, then a few months later entered Oakwood University.
 He graduated in 1985 with a degree in music.
 Two years later he received a master's degree in arranging from the University of Alabama, having studied with Steve Sample Sr.